chabad-source/melachaplug/README.md

 This project uses ESPHome as it's core.

-Looking to have your smart doorbell For those worried about Google or Alexa listening to you on Shabbos or Yom Tov, the solution is here.
+Looking to disable a smart doorbell for Shabbos?
+Worried about Google or Alexa listening to you on Shabbos or Yom Tov?
+The solution is here!

 ## Features